Omicron casts a new shadow over economy's pandemic recovery

 “I am an optimist,’’ Abt said.
 “I am not a worrier.
 This is life.
 And you have got to roll with the punches.’’

 Wiseman reported from Washington, D'Innocenzio from Cape Cod, Massachusetts.
-AP Writers Kelvin Chan, Sylvia Hui and Danica Kirka in London contributed to this report.
+AP Writers Martin Crutsinger in Washington, Lindsey Bahr in Los Angeles and Kelvin Chan, Sylvia Hui and Danica Kirka in London contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.